TGAC/SingleCellSchemas/README.md

 The **SingleCellSchema** repository houses developments related to Earlham Institute's (EI’s) CELLGEN ISP metadata mapping and schemas, designed to describe a variety of Single Cell Genomics and Spatial Transcriptomics experiment types, such as those from 10X Genomics and Vizgen.

+Visit the SingleCellSchema website at https://singlecellschemas.org.

+---

-It contains the following directories:
+The **SingleCellSchema** repository contains the following directories:

 - `dist`: contains the output files generated from the conversion process.